iot-nova/wifi-speaker/README.md

 You can use a DAC which would act as an audio interface between your microcontroller and your audio output device.
 In our case, we used a **Wemos D1 Mini** as our microcontroller with an **Analog I2S DAC PCM5102A** which has an RCA port and therefore a RCA to Jack adapter.

-Here are the pins mapping between our microcontroller and our DAC:
+Here are the pins mapping between our microcontroller and our DAC - **they are required** :

 Wemos D1 Mini (Pro) | I2S DAC
 ------------------- | -------